limbu-malongo/datasciencecoursera/README.md

 Assumptions:

-	The machine which is used to run the script has been installed with R software
+	The machine which is used to run the script has been installed with R software;

-	The person running the script run_analysis.R knows the basics of running R scripts
+	The person running the script run_analysis.R knows the basics of running R scripts;

-	The person who want to use this script knows how to download data given the url
+	The person who want to use this script knows how to download data when given the url;

-	The person using this script knows how to traverse from one folder to another
+	The person using this script knows how to traverse from one folder to another.

 Procedure: